SCODA Extends Assistance To Flood Victims In Pakistan - UrduPoint

 SCODA Extends Assistance To Flood Victims In Pakistan

-We will continue to join hands and create a better future together, he highlighted at the donation ceremony held by the Shanghai Cooperation Organization Demonstration Area (SCODA), to help the flood-affected people in Pakistan.
+He made these remarks at the donation ceremony organized by the Shanghai Cooperation Organization Demonstration Area (SCODA), to help the flood-affected people in Pakistan.

 On the occasion, Li Gang, deputy secretary of party working committee of SCODA, on behalf of the committee and Chinese enterprises including East Sea Holding (Qingdao), Qingdao LULU Agriculture Equipment, China State Construction No 6 Bureau, SCO Everest (Qingdao) International Exhibition and Qingdao Xingangtong Mineral, delivered 225,000 Yuan of relief funds to the representative of the Pakistani side, China Economic Net (CEN) reported.